teach-afp/www/input/lecture8.md

 ## Monad transformers: lifting non-proper morphisms

-* So far, we have shown how `MyStateT s m a` takes a monad `m` and synthesizes an state monad with `m` underneath.
+* So far, we have shown how `MyStateT s m a` takes a monad `m` and synthesizes a state monad with `m` underneath.

   For that, we show how `return` and `(>>=)` for `MyStateT` can be defined based on `return` and `(>>=)` for monad `m`.